alirezanet/Gridify/docs/example/api-controller.md

 ## Using Gridify in API Controllers

-On of the best use cases of this library is Asp-net APIs, When you need to get some string base filtering conditions to filter data or sort it by a field name or apply pagination concepts to your lists and return a pageable, data grid ready information, from any repository or database.
+One of the best use cases of this library is Asp-net APIs, When you need to get some string base filtering conditions to filter data or sort it by a field name or apply pagination concepts to your lists and return a pageable, data grid ready information, from any repository or database.
 Although, we are not limited to Asp.net projects and we can use this library on any .Net projects and on any collections.

 In following, we will see a simple example but it is enough to understand the basic concepts of Gridify.